Rotation

-Rotation, or spin, is the circular movement of an object around a central axis.
-A two-dimensional rotating object has only one possible central axis and can rotate in either a clockwise or counterclockwise direction.
-A three-dimensional object has an infinite number of possible central axes and rotational directions.
+Rotation, rotational or rotary motion is the movement of an object that leaves at least one point unchanged.
+In 2 dimensions, a plane figure can rotate in either a clockwise or counterclockwise sense around a point called the center of rotation.
+In 3 dimensions, a solid figure rotates around an imaginary line called an axis of rotation.

-If the rotation axis passes internally through the body's own center of mass, then the body is said to be autorotating or spinning, and the surface intersection of the axis can be called a pole.
-A rotation around a completely external axis, e.g. the planet Earth around the Sun, is called revolving or orbiting, typically when it is produced by gravity, and the ends of the rotation axis can be called the orbital poles.
+The special case of a rotation with an internal axis passing through the body's own center of mass is known as a spin (or autorotation).
+In that case, the surface intersection of the internal spin axis can be called a pole; for example, Earth's rotation defines the geographical poles.

+A rotation around an axis completely external to the moving body is called a revolution (or orbit), e.g. Earth's orbit around the Sun.
+The ends of the external axis of revolution can be called the orbital poles.

+Either type of rotation is involved in a corresponding type of angular velocity (spin angular velocity and orbital angular velocity) and angular momentum (spin angular momentum and orbital angular momentum).

 Mathematics

-Mathematically, a rotation is a rigid body movement which, unlike a translation, keeps a point fixed.
-This definition applies to rotations within both two and three dimensions (in a plane and in space, respectively.)
+Mathematically, a rotation is a rigid body movement which, unlike a translation, keeps at least one point fixed.
+This definition applies to rotations in two dimensions (in a plane), in which exactly one point is kept fixed; and also in three dimensions (in space), in which additional points may be kept fixed (as in rotation around a fixed axis, as infinite line).

 All rigid body movements are rotations, translations, or combinations of the two.

 A rotation is simply a progressive radial orientation to a common point.
 That common point lies within the axis of that motion.
-The axis is 90 degrees perpendicular to the plane of the motion.
+The axis is perpendicular to the plane of the motion.

 If a rotation around a point or axis is followed by a second rotation around the same point/axis, a third rotation results.
 The reverse (inverse) of a rotation is also a rotation.
 Thus, the rotations around a point/axis form a group.
 However, a rotation around a point or axis and a rotation around a different point/axis may result in something other than a rotation, e.g. a translation.

 Rotations around the x, y and z axes are called principal rotations.
 Rotation around any axis can be performed by taking a rotation around the x axis, followed by a rotation around the y axis, and followed by a rotation around the z axis.
 That is to say, any spatial rotation can be decomposed into a combination of principal rotations.

-In flight dynamics, the principal rotations are known as yaw, pitch, and roll (known as Tait–Bryan angles).
-This terminology is also used in computer graphics.